Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Configuration
 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Get from date*
-  Activate the toggle to map the start date of the promotion.
+  Enable the toggle to map the start date of the promotion.
 Otherwise the end date of the promotion is mapped to the destination attribute.
-By default, the toggle is inactive.
+By default, the toggle is disabled.

 [comment]: <> (Standardmäßig wird das Enddatum gemappt!
 Deutsches UI falsch -> richtig: Von-Datum)